KazutoKiritoKirigaya/styling-myanimelist-exports/README.md

     python main.py
     ```

-The script will read the `myanimelist.xml` and `myanimelist.xslt` files, apply the XSLT transformation, and save the result as `styled_myanimelist.html` in the same directory.
+The script will read the `myanimelist.xml` and `myanimelist.xslt` files, apply the XSLT transformation, insert `app.js` for styling, and save the result as `styled_myanimelist.html` in the same directory.

 Open `styled_myanimelist.html` in your web browser to view your styled anime list.